top of page

 Who are we?

-The Food Gap a place for young people to unite, travel, and share a love of food, art, and creativity.
+The Food Gap is a place for people to unite, travel, and share a love of food, art, and creativity.
 Evan grew up as an only child, lacking a community of likeminded creative people.
-When he was 19, he traveled to Southeast Asia on a gap program and fell in love with Thai food.
+When he was 19, he traveled to Southeast Asia and fell in love with Thai food.
 He considered becoming a chef, and has worked in restaurants and as a private chef, but found that the fast-paced environment was suffocating.
 After college, he pursued a creative career in art and food and set out to unite people who love food.
-We prefer to live and travel with a small group (up to 10 students and 2 instructors) so that we can form stronger bonds and so that no students can slip through the cracks.
-Each and every member of our family is extremely important to us and to our success and joy.
-We also believe that financial obstacles shouldn't prevent anyone from participating in this life-changing experience, so please check out our page on financial aid.

 Evan Stevens

 "I was a nervous teen who dreaded going to college and leaving the nest, but I quickly found my people and formed a family away from home.
 I flew to Asia by myself for the first time when I was 19, having never left the U.S., and gained heaps of confidence during my gap semester.
 The people I spent my time with became family.
-After surviving a pandemic, I've thought a lot about what young people are going through now - feeling lost, anxious, pressured to commit to a career choice, struggling to be themselves, pressured into perfectionism.
-We all are scarred by the isolation and fear of living through the last few years and need a place where we truly belong.
-I believe my life's purpose is to help guide those who feel lost or unsteady and to foster close communities of diverse people.
-I am incredibly passionate about creating an environment where people can share their authentic selves and thrive personally and creatively, and I constantly learn just as much from my students as they do from me.
+I am incredibly passionate about creating an environment where people can share their authentic selves and thrive personally and creatively.
 I can't wait to welcome you into this family and to share many meals with you."

 “Evan always made sure that everyone was included and was kind to everyone.
 He made everyone feel comfortable to be themselves!” - Jenna, former student at Maine Media Workshops